christianbernier/physicsnotes/notes/03_wave_mechanics/1_uncertainty_relationships_for_classical_waves.md

 Real waves can be described as *wave packets*, which are disturbances localized to a region in space.
 Wave packets occupy a small region of space, $\Delta x$, but it is difficult to determine exactly what the wavelength is because it has no definitive beginning or end.
 This uncertainty, $\Delta \lambda$, can be represented as a fraction, $\epsilon$, of the wavelength: $\Delta \lambda \sim \epsilon \lambda$.
 The fraction $\epsilon$ is certainly less than $1$, but is probably greater than $0.01$, so it is approximated as $\epsilon \sim 0.1$ within an order of magnitude.

-!!The symbol $\sim$ represents an estimate within about an order of magnitude!!

 ![Wave uncertainty principle](../../images/wave-uncertainty-principle.jpeg)

 Since $\Delta x \approx \lambda$, we know